Empress Dowager Hu (Northern Qi)

 Empress Hu (胡皇后, personal name unknown; died after 581) was an empress consort and empress dowager of the Chinese Northern Qi dynasty.
 Her husband was Emperor Wucheng (Gao Zhan).
 She was the empress dowager during the reign of her son Gao Wei.
 Hu was known to be debauched and promiscuous, having multiple love affairs even with eunuchs.
-Even after the Northern Qi was overthrown by the Northern Zhou, she continued to have affairs with the new emperors until she died in the Sui dynasty.
+Even after the Northern Qi was overthrown by the Northern Zhou, she continued to have affairs with the new emperors until she died during the Sui dynasty.

 Background

 Her father was the Northern Wei official Hu Yanzhi (胡延之), and her mother was the daughter of Lu Daoyue (盧道約).
 She was not Gao Zhan's first wife, as Gao Zhan, then the Duke of Changguang under Eastern Wei, married a daughter of the Rouran Khan Yujiulü Anluochen, titled the Princess Linhe, in 544 as his wife.
 It is not known whether he later divorced the Princess Linhe or if she died.
 During the reign of Gao Zhan's brother Emperor Wenxuan, the first emperor of Northern Qi, Gao Zhan, then the Prince of Changguang, married Lady Hu as his wife.
 They had two sons, Gao Wei and Gao Yan.